Jiteshhh08/Potholes-Nashak/README.md

 # Pothole-Nashak

-A smart web-based pothole reporting system that allows users to report road damages and helps authorities track and manage repairs efficiently.
+A web-based pothole reporting system that allows users to report road damages and helps authorities track and manage repairs efficiently.

 ---